m&a community logo

 • Make sure that CEOs and other leadership figures are engaged and available to provide leadership and orientation on day one

-• Establish whether key employees are about to leave and plan to meet with them and discuss the terms of their retention
+• Establish whether key employees are about to leave and plan to meet with them and discuss the terms of employee retention

 • Define early success metrics that will help you present “early wins” to customers as well as staff — this can be vital for keeping everyone motivated and driven